OIgboerika/Consistly_app/README.md

 # Consistly: A Daily Habit Tracker

 A modern web application for tracking daily habits and building better routines.
 Built with FastAPI backend and React frontend.
+Updated for backend deployment fix.

 ## 🚀 Live Environments